ooni/probe-cli/internal/experiment/webconnectivity/README.md

 ## Implementation overview

 The experiment measures a single URL at a time.
-The OONI Engine invokes the `Measurer.Run` method inside the [measurer.go](measurer.go) file.
+The OONI Engine invokes the `Run` method inside the [measurer.go](measurer.go) file.

-This code starts a number of background tasks, waits for them to complete, and finally calls `TestKeys.finalize` to finalize the contet of the JSON measurement.
+This code starts a number of background tasks, waits for them to complete, and finally calls `TestKeys.finalize` to finalize the content of the JSON measurement.

-The first task that is started is deals with DNS and lives in the [dnsresolvers.go](dnsresolvers.go) file.
+The first task that is started deals with DNS and lives in the [dnsresolvers.go](dnsresolvers.go) file.
 This task is responsible for resolving the domain inside the URL into `0..N` IP addresses.